tryton/tryton/doc/index.rst

 Creating a party
 ~~~~~~~~~~~~~~~~

-First instanciate a new Party:
+First instantiate a new Party:

     >>> Party = Model.get('party.party')
     >>> party = Party()